So you think you have what it takes to run theater at camp?

-- They are talented and are enthusiastic to spend the summer in a scenic rustic setting.
+- They are talented and excited to spend the summer in a scenic rustic setting.

 - They work well independently and as part of a community.

-- That have a creative teaching style and innovative problem solving skills.
+- They have a creative teaching style and innovative problem solving skills.

 Camp staff have the following responsibilities: